Jun P. Espina 5 min read

 Of Christ’s Holiness and Solemn Character

 Read this book.
-It is different stuff—a friend in your library when you inquire of the unscriptural teachings of your church.
+It is different stuff—a friend in your library when you inquire about the unscriptural teachings of your church.
 It is your buddy when you need insights into the Scriptural truth about worship and sanctification.
-Christianity is about Jesus Christ and His love and in your worship of Him you see His holiness and that you don’t shout at Him, or do a meaningless laugh, or jump or dance to the creepy tune of some metal music for a pagan-like adoration and ceremony during a “praise and worship break.”
+Christianity is about Jesus Christ and His love, and in your worship of Him, you see His holiness, and you don’t shout at Him, or do a meaningless laugh, or jump or dance to the creepy tune of some metal music for a pagan-like adoration and ceremony during a “praise and worship break.”
 Remember that before the crucifixion of Christ, He prayed “very fervently; and His sweat became like drops of blood, falling down upon the ground.”
 (Luke 22:24) Our Lord was always in a solitary place alone with His Father praying; He didn’t jump or do an Islamic dance—we should worship our Lord Jesus in harmony with His holiness and solemn character.

 Of Your Freedom of Choice

 The Bible just tells stories and writes doctrines without the effort of persuading the reader.
 It’s up to you.
-God is love and love works that way, giving freedom of choice and power to believe and discern the truth.
+God is love, and love works that way, giving freedom of choice and the power to believe and discern the truth.
 “Keep on asking, and you will receive what you ask for.
 Keep on seeking, and you will find.
 Keep on knocking, and the door will be opened to you.”
 (Matt.
 7:7, NLT) Christ enlightens every man seeking truth, but He also allows blindness to the seekers of pleasures and the things of this world.

 If you prefer emotions to the truth, then even God couldn’t help your bias against reason and sound doctrine.
 “Anyone who goes too far and does not abide in the teaching of Christ, does not have God; the one who abides in the teaching, he has both the Father and the Son.”
 (2 John 1:9)

-“But as for you, speak the things which are fitting for sound doctrine . . .. so that the word of God will not be dishonored.”
+“But as for you, speak the things which are fitting for sound doctrine… so that the word of God will not be dishonored.”
 (1 Tit.
 2:1a, 5b)

 Extreme Pentecostalism — is growing so fast.
 Is it God’s?